 Share this story and ask others to pray, too!

 Give to Elisha and Nadege’s mission.
-Send your check, with “Eden Valley Foster Care Mission” as the memo to:
+Send your check with “Eden Valley Foster Care Mission” in the memo to: